/open · transparent metrics

 Done

-Dark mode, themes, and compact view
+Dark mode, themes, compact view

 Done